TimHanewich/Insider-Buying-Research/readme.md

 For the developers out there, [Aletheia](https://aletheiaapi.com/) provides a free [Insider Trading Webhook](https://aletheiaapi.com/docs/#insider-trading-webhook).
 You can specify a company, insider, security type, or transaction type and have Aletheia's webhook service call your endpoint within seconds of the transactions being reported to the Securities Exchange Commission (SEC).

-If you would like to sharpen your investor savvy, reivew the [results of this analysis for each company](https://github.com/TimHanewich/Insider-Buying-Research/blob/master/InsiderBuyPerformanceAnalysis.xlsx?raw=true) to see for yourself which S&P 500 components outperform following an insider buy and which underperform.
+If you would like to sharpen your investor savvy, review the [results of this analysis for each company](https://github.com/TimHanewich/Insider-Buying-Research/blob/master/InsiderBuyPerformanceAnalysis.xlsx?raw=true) to see for yourself which S&P 500 components outperform following an insider buy and which underperform.
 This will likely help when deciding to invest in the next company who's CEO just spent their salary buying their own stock!